jlelong/LaTeX-Workshop-wiki/View.md

 ### latex-workshop.view.pdf.external.viewer.args

-This works with the `latex-workshop.pdf.external.viewer.args` to provide the arguments to the external viewer.
+This works with `latex-workshop.view.pdf.external.viewer.command` to provide the arguments to the external viewer.

 | type          | default value |
 | ------------- | ------------- |